chrischizinski/chrischizinski.github.com/_posts/2014-04-04-igraph-ggplotll.md

 {% endhighlight %}

-Plotting these two plots produces decent graphs but not great.
+Plotting these two plots produces okay graphs, but as I mentioned earlier, they are not great.

 {% highlight r %}
 op <- par(mfrow = c(1, 2))